zhangzx-uiuc/AMR-IE/README.md

 `torch==1.6.0`, `torch-scatter==2.0.6`, `transformers==4.3.0`, `dgl==0.6.0`.

-For other dependencies, you can simply use `pip install` to install the package indicated from the error message.
+For other dependencies, you can simply use `pip install` to install the package according to the error messages.

 ## Datasets
 ### ACE-2005 and ERE